 Use a shaving soap bowl or shaving oil to prepare your skin

-Once your skin is clean and hairs soft, it’s time to apply your choice of either shaving soap or shaving oil.
+Once your skin is clean and hairs soft, it’s time to apply either shaving soap or shaving oil.
 Bodenham preferred the traditional badger brush and soap bowl in his youth, but has recently introduced a shaving oil that helps the razor glide over his skin and cut as close to the root of each hair as possible.
-He suggest you do the same.
+He suggests you do the same.